lucidrains/glom-pytorch/README.md

 If you were to pass the `return_all = True` keyword argument on forward, you will be returned all the column and level states per iteration, including the initial state (so number of iterations + 1).
 You can then use this to attach any losses to any time step you wish, to induce emergence of whatever.

+This also gives you access to all the data for clustering for the theorized islands that should form.

 ```python
 import torch
 from glom_pytorch import Glom